WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 8. Go to Receive tab and Generate Receive Address, Copy this to clipboard (memorise the first/last few characters).
 (Note, don't generate more than 20 unused recieve addresses).

-9. Send a single mixed coin (don't combine UTXO's/coins as this hurts your anon-set badly) from your "Hot" Wasabi Wallet to this "Cold" Wasabi Wallet recieve address by pasting from clipboard (check address hasn't changed).
+9. Send a single mixed coin (don't combine UTXOs/coins as this hurts your anon-set badly) from your "Hot" Wasabi Wallet to this "Cold" Wasabi Wallet receive address by pasting from clipboard (check address hasn't changed).

-10. Repeat Steps 8 & 9 for each UTXO (new address each time) but vary fee rate & stagger timing (don't send all in one 1h session) for maximum privacy.
+10. Repeat steps 8 & 9 for each UTXO (new address each time) but vary fee rate & stagger timing (don't send all in one 1h session) for maximum privacy.

 おめでとうございます!
 You are now eating Cold Wasabi!